 In accordance with Board of Education policy, students are expected to dress in an appropriate manner that must not disrupt the educational process, interfere with the maintenance of a positive teaching/learning climate, or compromise reasonable standards of health, safety, and decency.
+The District does not prohibit hairstyles historically associated with race, ethnicity, or hair texture, including, but not limited to, protective hairstyles such as braids, locks, and twists.
 The judgment of disruption is at the discretion of the school administration and gross abuse of the dress code will result in the confiscation of such prohibited items.
 Specific guidelines and prohibitions are listed as follows: